tc-Toni/GitLab-Issues-API/README.md

 # GitLab Issues API
-'Postman project' is created as an automated test of the GitLab Issue APIs.
+'Postman project' is created as an automated test of the GitLab Issue API.
 The project, as depicted in the screenshot below, exist out of 1 main folder:

 * GitLab Issues API